For Release:

 *Excerpted from U.S. Bureau of Labor Statistics, Handbook of Methods, "Job Openings and Labor Turnover Survey: Concepts," https://www.bls.gov/opub/hom/jlt/concepts.htm.

-The Department of Workforce Development and Advancement (DWDA) plans to release the February 2024 analysis of the BLS Job Openings and Labor Turnover Survey for Virginia on Friday, April 19, 2024.
+Virginia Works plans to release the September 2024 analysis of the BLS Job Openings and Labor Turnover Survey for Virginia on Friday November 22, 2024.
 The data for all states and the U.S. will be available on the BLS website JOLTS page, at https://www.bls.gov/jlt/.
-BLS is scheduled to release the January JOLTS data for states on Wednesday, April 17, 2024.
+BLS is scheduled to release the September JOLTS data for states on Wednesday, November 20, 2024.

-Technical note: January’s JOLTS analysis reflects revisions to U.S. figures that were made to the CES employment data in their annual benchmarking process.
-State revisions will be included in the May data release.
+Technical note: Effective with the release of May 2024 data on July 24, 2024, the Job Openings and Labor Turnover Survey (JOLTS) state estimates have been benchmarked and revised to include the annual benchmark revisions to JOLTS national estimates, the Current Employment Statistics (CES) employment estimates, and the Quarterly Census of Employment and Wages (QCEW) data.
+Seasonally adjusted and not seasonally adjusted data from January 2019 forward are subject to revision.
 The Bureau of Labor Statistics (BLS) Job Openings and Labor Turnover Survey (JOLTS) produces monthly data on U.S. and regional job openings, hires, quits, layoffs and discharges, and other separations from a sample of approximately 21,000 establishments.
 As a supplement, BLS has begun publishing state estimates that provide monthly information that can be used to better understand the dynamic activity of businesses in state economies that leads to aggregate employment changes.
 For more information on the program’s concepts and methodology, see “Job Openings and Labor Turnover Survey: Handbook of Methods” (Washington, DC: U.S. Bureau of Labor Statistics, July 13, 2020), https://www.bls.gov/opub/hom/jlt/home.htm.
-For more information on BLS’ state JOLTS estimates, see https://www.bls.gov/jlt/jlt_statedata.htm.
+For more information on BLS’ state JOLTS estimates, see https://www.bls.gov/jlt/jlt_statedata.htm